As any pet lover knows, we will go above and beyond to make sure our pets are happy and healthy while we are away. That’s our fur baby!

 One more thing to consider when setting your prices is the type of pet.
 If it’s a small animal, like a bunny or a cat, most sitters will charge less.
 That is because you don’t need to walk them and they are typically less maintained.

 On the other hand, most sitters are able to charge more for animals like dogs.
-Since you will need to walk them 2-3 times a day walks and picking up their poop, it is not surprising that the price is different than that of a goldfish!
+Since you will need to walk them 2-3 times a day walks and pick up their poop, it is not surprising that the price is different than that of a goldfish!

 How to start a pet sitting business with specialty rates